 - 32. Despite these advances, the majority of constitutional challenges in state courts to education funding have not been successful.
-76 Sometimes, states have initiated reforms on their own, but these have been, on average, ineffective in reducing inequity.
-77 Largely, these "fixes" involve a guarantee of some minimum level of spending for all school districts.
+Respective in reducing inequity.
+Largely, these fixes involve a guarantee of some minimum level of spending for all school districts.
 The problem is that this approach does not consider that factors such as segregation and concentration of poverty may mean that even more funds are necessary to provide an adequate education.
-As a result, students in poorer school districts continue to receive an inferior education than their wealthier peers.
-78 - 33.
+As a result, students in poorer school districts continue to receive an inferior education than their wealthier peers. - 33.
 Moreover, even when courts demand legislative action, actual educational equity is not guaranteed because the executive and legislative branches often lack the political will to execute and maintain the orders.
 As noted above, for example, even after a series of court victories in Texas requiring legislative action to address educational inequity, the state legislature attempted massive budget cuts for schools that would have crippled the ability of low-income school districts to provide an adequate education.
-In some cases, states have barely responded to state court rulings on educational equity;79 other states have responded but done so inadequately, or sporadically, requiring repeated litigation and court orders.80 - 34.
+In some cases, states have barely responded to state court rulings on educational equity;81 other states have responded but done so inadequately, or sporadically, requiring repeated litigation and court orders.82 - 34.
 Experiences with efforts to reform education funding on the state level have provided a number of lessons.
 First, although court-ordered education financing reform has been shown, on average, to effectively reduce funding inequities while also producing increases in per-pupil spending, legislative responses to court orders have not always been sufficient.
 Second, even where state-level litigation to achieve educational equity is successful, those victories often encounter political resistance and are difficult to sustain over time.
 Third, while state-level litigation and advocacy can be effective in some states, it is at best an inefficient and irrational approach to fixing a systemic, national problem.
 In other words, neither state-level litigation nor state-level legislative advocacy has been a fully effective strategy in ameliorating educational inequity.
 For these reasons, in the decades since the Rodriguez decision, it has become increasingly evident that an enhanced federal role is necessary to provide low-income minority school children with an even playing field.